 Beware the term “reub”.
 It’s a widely used but offensive term to refer to someone of Arab descent.
 It’s a double-verlan: the word "arabe" became “beur” (another noun you shouldn’t use) which was re-reversed to “reub”.

-As I am sure you’ve found, none of these are in your textbook.
-And while you can buy a slang dictionary or a thesaurus, there is nothing like spending time among native speakers for free French slang lessons - which have the added benefit of the French accent.
+You won't find many of these terms in your French textbook!
+Curious Francophiles can buy a slang dictionary or a thesaurus, but there is nothing like spending time among native speakers for free French slang lessons - which have the added benefit of the French accent.
 As you immerse yourself in the French language, you will discover a great number of words that weren’t covered in your last French lesson.
 When you get back from your language immersion holiday, in addition to improving your French pronunciation, you can keep up with your colloquial French with a language exchange - teach a Frenchman (or woman) English while they talk to you in their mother tongue.

 Merci et à bientôt!

-If you want to take your learning to the next level, search for French courses London to find the most results on Superprof.
+If you want to take your learning to the next level, search for French courses Melbourne to find the most results on Superprof.
 Alternatively, why not consider online french courses?